With 280 pounds lost, Jane feels “better than ever”

 I continue to do a clean, high-protein ketogenic diet, accompanied by intermittent fasting.

-And, I’ve now lost more than 250 pounds (113 kilos)!
+And, I’ve now lost 280 pounds (127 kilos)!
 I feel better than ever, I’ve regained my full mobility, improved my overall health, and I’m comfortable in my body and enjoying life again free of pain.

 Did you have any health or weight struggles before going low carb or keto?